owdmn/FFoveated/README.md

 ## Foveal Vision :eyes:

-The acuity of the human eye rapidly decreases outside of a circular region of roughly 2.5° of visual angle around the current center of fixation.
+The acuity of the human eye rapidly decreases outside of a circular region that covers roughly 2.5° of visual angle around the current center of fixation.
 We are limited to perceive imagery in the periphery at a significantly reduced resolution due to the density of photoreceptive cells on the retina.
 A concise introduction to the biological background can be found in [Foundations of Vision](https://foundationsofvision.stanford.edu/chapter-3-the-photoreceptor-mosaic/) by Brian A. Wandell, Vision Imaging Science and Technology Lab, Stanford.